embeddedgo/embeddedgo.github.io/_posts/2024-01-01-go_http_server_on_teensy4.md

 }
 ```

-`build.cfg`
+`go.env`

 ```
-GOTARGET = imxrt1060
-GOMEM    = 0x20200000:992K
-GOTEXT   = 0x60002000:7928K
+GOTOOLCHAIN=go1.24.5-embedded
+GOOS=noos
+GOARCH=thumb
+GOARM=7,hardfloat
+GOFLAGS=-tags=imxrt1060 '-ldflags=-stripfn=1 -M=0x20200000:992K -F=0x60002000:7928K'
 ```

 The `main.go` file contains a simple Go program that blinks the onboard LED.
 We'll use it to test our development environment.

-The `build.cfg` file contains the build options for Teensy 4.1.
-They also work for Teensy 4.0 but to be consistent with the true size of its Flash you should set `GOTEXT` to `0x60002000:1976K`.
+The `go.env` file contains the build options for Teensy 4.1.
+They also work for Teensy 4.0 but to be consistent with the true size of its Flash you should set `-F` option to `0x60002000:1976K`.

+Set the `GOENV` environment variable to the path of your `go.env` file.

-Run the `emgo mod init` and `emgo mod tidy` commands to initialize our simple "project".
+Run the `go mod init` and `go mod tidy` commands to initialize your new "project".

 ```
-$ emgo mod init teensyApp
+$ go mod init teensyApp
 go: creating new go.mod: module teensyApp
 go: to add module requirements and sums:
 	go mod tidy
-$ emgo mod tidy
+$ go mod tidy
 go: downloading github.com/embeddedgo/imxrt v0.0.5
 go: finding module for package github.com/embeddedgo/fs/termfs
 go: found github.com/embeddedgo/fs/termfs in github.com/embeddedgo/fs v0.1.0